sodiboo/niri-flake/README.md

 If using waybar, you'll want to set `programs.waybar.settings.mainBar.layer = "top";`, to ensure it is visible over applications running in niri.
 You'll also wanna set `programs.waybar.systemd.enable = true;` which i've found seems somewhat unreliable.
 Your mileage may vary.

 For electron applications such as vscode, you will want to set the `NIXOS_OZONE_WL` environment variable.
-Several package in nixpkgs look for this variable, and pass some ozone flags in that case.
+Several packages in nixpkgs look for this variable, and pass some ozone flags in that case.
 Note that they will only run as wayland applications if you run niri through `niri-session`; the raw `niri` binary will not set the necessary environment variables.
 If you insist on not running `niri-session`, you can pass the usual ozone flags manually. `NIXOS_OZONE_WL` is not set by this module, because you may want to set it in different places depending on your needs. `environment.variables` should works fine, though.

 Visual Studio Code does not properly detect the correct keyring to use on my system.
 It works fine if you launch it with `code --password-store="gnome-libsecret"`.
 You persist this flag in `Preferences > Configure Runtime Arguments` (`argv.json`), by setting `"password-store": "gnome-libsecret"`.